computational-imaging/confocal-diffuse-tomography/README.md

 * `data/mannequin.mat` - data file for Fig. 3
 * `README.txt` - this file
 * `requirements.txt` - list of requisite Python packages
-* setup.bash - example script to install a conda environment and required packages and run the code
+* `setup.bash` - example script to install a conda environment and required packages and run the code
+* `utils.py` - contains helper functions for the processing

 # Instructions
 To run the demo code, follow the instructions in the setup.bash